solid/process/README.md

 Editors are appointed directly by the Solid Director.
 Editors are listed at [editors.md](editors.md) along with their contact details and affiliations.
 Anyone may submit a request to be an editor.
 These requests are not reviewed by other editors.
 They are reviewed directly by the Solid Director.

-The Solid Manager, who is also an editor, is appointed by the Solid Director.
-The Solid Manager is responsible for formalizing the outcome of any votes.

 ## Administration

 Administrators are granted privileged access to control the tools, systems, and services used for advancing the Solid Specification, Solid Roadmap, and Supporting Documentation.
 This includes the [Solid GitHub](https://github.com/solid) organization, [Solid Gitter](https://gitter.im/solid/home) channels, the [Solid Forum](https://forum.solidproject.org), and the [Solid Website](https://www.solidproject.org).